MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab08_Convert HL7v2 and C-CDA to FHIR.md

 > [!NOTE] Note: If you get an error, check that the "" characters are properly escaped in the C-CDA payload.

-What does success look like for Lab-08?
+What does success look like for Lab 8?
 -   A FHIR "resourceType": "Bundle" response after calling \$convert-data with an HL7v2 payload
 -   A FHIR "resourceType": "Bundle" response after calling \$convert-data with a C-CDA payload